Thrivestack-public/docs/docs/getting-started/analyze/instrumentation/identification/group.md

 ### 1.4.
 Sample

 A JSON object with the required Identify Object fields and any additional traits associated with account.
-[Try Out](../../../../integrate/public_apis/group)

 ```json
 {